 Meeting the specified requirements and design goals for Belvedere Transit Centre, Agway Metals supplied RHEINZINK prePATINA 0.8mm architectural grade zinc to Flynn Canada for fabrication and installation.
 Drawing from more than 15 years

 of experience working with RHEINZINK architectural grade zinc materials, Flynn's team roll-formed the standing seam roofing and the wall cladding systems.

 Flynn Canada also shop-fabricated and field-installed the concealed gutter system as an integrated, adjoining component of the zinc roof and wall systems.
 Flynn's project manager Kerri Zacharias explained that buffed, galvanized flat stock was used with

 The resulting, capped gutters have no exposed fasteners and are essentially invisible to casual visitors.
 "The roof's snow guards help protect pedestrians and the building itself from sliding snow and ice, and direct the melting snow and ice to the gutters,"

-seams without puncturing the metal maintains the roof's concealed fastener approach for a long-term solution.
+to the seams without puncturing the metal maintains the roof's concealed fastener approach for a long-term solution.
 S-5! also backs up its product with engineering to reduce the risks associated with sliding snow and ice.
-Regardless of the season, the gutters
+Regardless of the season,

 The previous Belvedere transit facility remained in service for 35 years before being replaced in October 2019.
 The new Belvedere Transit Centre provides multiple entry points and full-height glazing, which allows for transparency, daylight and views,